jarvijaakko/jarvijaakko/README.md

 Currently, I'm re-familiarizing myself with Python's fundamental Pandas and Plotly libraries.
 The progress is visible in the [Corona_analysis_dashboard](https://github.com/jarvijaakko/Corona_analysis) repository.
 As is clear from the repository name, I am using the official daily WHO data in the analysis.

-My future self-improvement goals include bringing the key concepts of the mostly used python libraries back to my mind as well as learning the basics of GUI and mobile app development.
+My future self-improvement goals include bringing the key concepts of the mostly used python libraries back to my mind as well as learning the basics of app and website development.

 ## Stats
 Here are some insightful stats about my GitHub activity.
 It seems that Python is currently my favorite tool although I am hoping to increase my web content using HTML and CSS.